 We sought to study the time-dependent interplay between FLG-LOF mutations and sequential development of aeroallergen sensitization and allergic airway disease.
-Data from cohort studies have demonstrated that FLG-LOF mutations have an impact on allergic disease up till 11 years of age.
-(17, 33) Our study has found that the association of FLG deficiency with allergic disease outcomes extends up to 18 years of ageFLG-LOF mutations exerted total effects not only on eczema and allergic airway disease at all ages studied but also on aeroallergen sensitization up to 10 years of age.
+Our study has found that the association of FLG deficiency with allergic disease outcomes extends up to 18 years of age, as compared to data from cohort studies which demonstrated that FLG-LOF mutations have an impact on allergic disease up till 11 years of age.
+(17, 33) FLG-LOF mutations exerted total effects not only on eczema and allergic airway disease at all ages studied but also on aeroallergen sensitization up to 10 years of age.
 Except for one direct path linking FLG-LOF mutation and rhinitis at 10 years old, all other paths passed through eczema at 1 and 2 years to give rise to airway disease, thus emphasising the role of eczema during early childhood in increasing the probability of persistent airway disease expression in FLG variants.

 Two biologic pathways have been proposed to increase the risk of FLG-LOF: one suggests that a barrier permeability impairment attributable to FLG-LOF mutations without eczema is the main factor, and a second assumes that eczematous skin inflammation contributes to both the barrier defect and mediation of systemic Th2 inflammation.
 Recent studies appear to favor the latter mechanism in asthma.
 Skin barrier defects in eczema patients have been reported to be associated with higher aeroallergen sensitization.
 (5) In a study by Thyssen et al, FLG mutations were not associated with food and aeroallergen sensitization without concomitant atopic dermatitis.
-(19) Palmer et al showed in three different study groups that increased asthma prevalence accompanied an increase in eczema in a dependent association in FLG variants.
+(19) Palmer et al found that FLG mutations were more strongly associated with a combined eczema-asthma phenotype than with asthma alone.
 (11) Marenholz et al performed case-control association analysis and similarly found the strongest association with the "eczema plus asthma" phenotype in FLG variants.
 (18) Palmer et al however, did not evaluate atopic sensitization, whilst Marenholz et al's study evaluated atopic sensitization as an outcome of FLG-LOF effects, but not as a risk factor for disease development.
 We defined eczema and aeroallergen sensitization as intermediate variables as this would be more intuitive in a pathophysiologic disease model.
 We then attempted to dissect and quantify the contributions of these factors in a longitudinal manner on allergic airway disease outcomes.
 An important result was derived from indirect path analysis, where it was repeatedly demonstrated that FLG-LOF mutations required early eczema followed by aeroallergen sensitization as pre-requisites to influence asthma presentations at all ages.
 Similar to a previous analysis conducted by Ziyab et al, our analysis detected a limit of effect of FLG-LOF mutations upon aeroallergen sensitization up to 10 years of age.
 (32) This corresponded to a decrease in eczema prevalence in late childhood and adolescence in our cohort, suggesting that resolution of eczema and maturation of the skin barrier with age allow for reduced sensitization in the later years.